Processing of architectural photographs. How to Create an Architectural Sketch Effect in Adobe Photoshop

 The algorithm is below:

-“Editing” - “Convert to Profile” (Edit> Convert to Profile)
+“Edit” - “Convert to Profile” (Edit> Convert to Profile)

 You must not forget...

-• hold on low level ISO.
+• Hold on low level ISO.

 Main camera